In the eyes of some people, gender equality is already well advanced and thus no longer a central issue.

 Implementation, as of January 2015, of the Sauvadet Law requiring a minimum of 40% of each sex on recruiting committees

-Preparation (through discussions with student associations and the various official councils involved, etc.) for the creation of a unit against gender-based, sexual and homophobic violence and harassment (see section “Discrimination and harassment”)
+Preparation (through discussions with student associations and the different official councils involved, etc.) for the creation of a unit against gender-based, sexual and homophobic violence and harassment (see section “Discrimination and harassment”)

 Organization of verbal self-defense training courses (November 2015, March 2016, March 2017)

-For any request for information, clarification or any other remark, please contact :
+For more information, clarification or any other remark, please contact :